geschke/invaps/README.md

 When invaps is started, the configuration file .env is read.
 If this is missing or no connection can be established, invaps is terminated.

-If invaps is called without parameters or with the --help or -h flag, an overview of the available commands is displayed:

 A successful start of invaps looks like the following:

 ```text